Baptistemontan/leptos_i18n/README.md

 You can pass anything that implement `leptos::IntoView + Clone + 'static` as your variable.
 If a variable is not supplied it will not compile, same for an unknown variable key.

-You may also need to interpolate components, to highlight some part of a text, you can define them with html tags:
+You may also need to interpolate components, to highlight some part of a text for exemple, you can define them with html tags:

 ```json
 {